szhorvat/IGraphM/README.md

    or similar.
 A property does not get correctly applied to the graph.
 This is due to a bug in Mathematica.
 I believe I have worked around most of these issues, but if you encounter them, one possible workaround is to cycle the graph `g` through some other representation, e.g. `g = Uncompress@Compress[g]`.

  * Graphlet decomposition functions may crash the kernel.
-This is due to an igraph bug.
+This is due to [a bug in the igraph C core](https://github.com/igraph/igraph/issues/869).

+ * The graphs returned by `IGBipartiteGameGNM` and `IGBipartiteGameGNP` may not render when using the `DirectedEdges -> True` and `"Bidirectional" -> True` options.
+This is due to a bug in Mathematica's  `"BipartiteEmbdding"` graph layout and can be corrected by passing `GraphLayout -> Automatic` to these functions.

 ## License